LiuLiujie/liuliujie.github.io/docs/projects/KernelTunerTesting.md

 # Kernel Tuner Testing Research

-**Goal**: how existing test theory can be used and adapted to the specific use case of GPU kernels.
+**Goal**: How existing test theory can be used and adapted to the specific use case of GPU kernels.

+Two directions

-- What would be useful coverage criteria to estimate the quality of test suites
+- What would be useful **coverage criteria** to estimate the quality of test suites. ✅
-- The generation of test cases based on either code inspection or user-defined properties.
+- The **generation of test cases** based on either code inspection or user-defined properties.

+**My inspiration**:

-**My inspiration**: use mutation testing to estimate the quality of test suites.
+Use mutation testing to estimate the quality of test suites.

 Basic of mutation testing: change a bit in the source code and see if the mutants can survive.

 **My concerns**:

+- Is it really feasible/meaningful to introduce mutation testing into GPU programming

+  - From [here](#[Blog]Testing GPU code) we may need to figure out if the mutants will pass/fail the test cases too easy.
+In other words, in which application scenario the mutation testing is useful in GPU programming.

 - Abstraction level for the mutation testing tool

-  - Directly written in C/C++: had better not
+  1. Directly written in C/C++: Had better not....

-  - As a 'plugin' for kernel tuner:
+  2. As a 'plugin' for kernel tuner:

-    - The process is like:
+     The process is like:

-      - Define [mutators](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/) and patterns for CUDA/OpenCL
+     - Design/define [mutators](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/) and patterns for CUDA/OpenCL

      - A dry run is needed to see if the code can be compiled and started successfully.

      - Run all the mutants and give a report.

      - Pros:
        - Can be done under Kernel Tuner's architecture for dry run and testing framework.
        - Higher abstraction level: interact with Kernel Tuner and PyCUDA/PYOpenCL.
-      - Partially use python's sophisticated testing tools is possible
+       - Partially use python's sophisticated testing tools is possible.
+     - Cons:
+       - Highly depends on the Kernel Tuner, which may limit the development and usage

-  - An independent tool focus on CUDA/OpenCL mutators
+  3. An independent tool focus on CUDA/OpenCL mutators.
+A [paper](#[Paper] Applying Mutation Testing to GPU Programs) from TUD.

      - A whole (mutation) testing framework is much more work (must sharply limit the scope)
+       - limit the mutators, limit the language.
+(CUDA/OpenCL)

      - More freedom in implementation.

+- How to measure survival/kill

+  - The output of the program
+  - The performance of the execution.
+    - Test cases for performance?
+    - The [paper](#[Paper] Applying Mutation Testing to GPU Programs) also find this problem.

 ## [Paper] Kernel Tuner: A search-optimizing GPU code auto-tuner